AranATA/tech-blog/README.md

 [https://tech-blog-aranata.herokuapp.com/](https://tech-blog-aranata.herokuapp.com/)<br>
 <br>

-IMPORTANT NOTE: Please use "password" as password to login as any of the users shown on the homepage.
+``IMPORTANT NOTE: Please use "password" as password to login as any of the users shown on the app's homepage.``
 <br>
 <br>
 ## description